What is it?

 How long will it take?

-Depending on demand, we hope to get the report back to you within two weeks of instruction.
+Depending on demand, we hope to get the report back to you within two weeks of instruction, hopefully within two working days of the inspection.

 Will I have to be there?

 No. The owner will be there or we will get keys from the selling agent.
-However, you can be there if you wish, but try not to get in the way too much please.
+However, you are welcome be there if you wish and it is alright with the sellers, but try not to get in the way too much please.

 Why do I have to have one?